nepenth/knowledge-base/README.md

 ### Personal Development <a name="personal-development"></a>
-"Personal Development equips technical professionals with strategies for setting achievable goals, maintaining peak performance, and optimizing health to enhance productivity in software engineering roles."
+"Personal Development equips technical professionals with tools to optimize cognitive performance and sustain long-term productivity through structured goal-setting and comprehensive wellness strategies."
 *Subcategories: Goal Setting And Achievement, Health And Wellness* *Items: 2*